Information you must provide

 - your tuberculosis test results if you’re from a country where you have to take the test

-- provide a translation of any document that isn’t in English or Welsh
+- provide a translation of any document that is not in English or Welsh

 You’ll need to have a blank page in your passport on which to put the visa if you’re applying outside the UK.